 --to create an interdisciplinary teaching tool for educators

 --to foster an appreciation for the unique flora and fauna, habitats, and geologic and social history

 --to inspire stewardship for this special place we call home.

 This Cayuga Basin Bioregion pays homage to the water we drink, cook, bathe, fish, swim, and boat in every day.
 Our water sustains more than just us, it sustains a huge variety of life including 290+ species of native and migratory birds and endemic endangered orchids… adding to the remarkable beauty of this region.
 We are incredibly fortunate to live here.
 May we forever protect and honor the Cayuga Basin.

-Inspired by her love for the Finger Lakes and the bioregional maps of the Pacific Northwest, author/designer/originator Sandy Wold envisioned this project following her graduate studies at SUNY Cortland where she specialized her studies in bioregionalism and wrote her thesis on how to integrate sustainability education into New York State standards and public education.
+Inspired by the bioregional maps of the Pacific Northwest and a love for the beauty and uniqueness of the Finger Lakes, author/designer/originator Sandra (Sandy) Wold envisioned this project following her graduate studies at SUNY Cortland where she specialized her studies in interdisciplinary education with nature and bioregionalism as the overlapping "common core" and wrote her thesis on how to integrate sustainability education into New York State standards and public education.
 This project was sponsored by the Center for Environmental Sustainability (CES) and supported by a small grant from the Alternatives Federal Credit Union.

-POSTERS AVAILABLE for sale by request and in Ithaca, NY: Wegmans, Autumn Leaves, Buffalo Books, the Sciencenter, Cayuga Nature Center, and the Paleontological Research Institution.
+POSTERS AVAILABLE for sale by request and in Ithaca, NY: Wegmans, Autumn Leaves, Buffalo Books, and the Paleontological Research Institution, and other locations.
 Also, ask about fundraising opportunities available to sell posters to benefit local youth projects and trips.

 For more info, write sandra dot wold at gmail dot com.